juhp/hkgr/README.md

 the tag and dist tarball.

-One should not be able to `tagdist` on an already published (ie released) version made with hkgr, before the version is bumped.
+One should not be able to `tagdist` on an already published (ie released) version made with hkgr, until the version is bumped.

 If sdist fails for some reason then hkgr tries to reset the tag.